There’s more to Doodling than you might think.

 Anyone.
 The DOODLE-OGRAPHY JOURNAL (for everyone) is designed primarily for adults.
 Whether they are an artist, or tell everyone they can’t draw a straight line, people discover the Doodle-ography Journal as refreshing and surprising.
 Those who doubt their ability find a non-threatening container for experimentation and are always amazed by what they create.
 Artists find it freeing to let go of expectations and stop trying so hard, and are also often surprised by the results.

-There are two journals specifically for children and youth: A YOUNG UNITARIAN UNIVERSALIST'S JOURNAL and A YOUNG SEEKER'S (interfaith) JOURNAL.
+There is also a journal specifically for Unitarian Universalist children and youth: A YOUNG UNITARIAN UNIVERSALIST'S JOURNAL.
 Most kids love to doodle, and really appreciate being given permission to do so.
 They take to the journal easily and often can’t wait to get back to it.
 And it really helps them calm and center themselves.
 Children who struggle with anxiety or attention issues enjoy especially good results.

 What’s the best way to get started?